redhat-ai-services/ai-accelerator/documentation/overview.md

 ### ArgoCD

-The `argocd` folder is used for ArgoCD related objects.
+The `argocd` folder is used for ArgoCD related objects and contains an `apps` and `projects` folder.

-The folders contains the different custom resources used by ArgoCD that refer back to objects in the `apps` folder.
+#### Apps

+A set of ArgoCD Application and ApplicationSets used to install the required components.

+#### Project

+A set of ArgoCD Projects setting up basic RBAC at the ArgoCD layer.

 ### Operators

-Operators contain the operators we wish to configure on the cluster and the details of how we would like them to be configured.
+The `operators` folder contains objects for the installation and configuration of the operators required on the cluster.

+> [!TIP]
-The operators folder general follows a pattern where each folder in `operators` is intended to be a separate ArgoCD application.
-The majority of the folder structure utilized inside of those folders is a direct reference to the [redhat-cop/gitops-catalog](https://github.com/redhat-cop/gitops-catalog).
-When attempting to add new operators to the cluster, be sure to check there first and feel free to contribute new components back to the catalog as well.
+> The `operators` folder general follows a pattern where each subfolder is intended to be a separate ArgoCD application.
+Most of the examples on this repository were pulled directly from [redhat-cop/gitops-catalog](https://github.com/redhat-cop/gitops-catalog).
+>
+> If other operators are required check there first.
+And feel free to contribute new components back to the catalog as well! :smiley:

-### Cluster Configs
+### Cluster-Configs

-TODO
+The `cluster-configs` folder contains suggested configuration files for features that come default with Openshfit, such as work load monitoring.

 ## Scripts

-Contains the shell scripts used to initialize the installation.
+The `scripts` folder contains shell scripts used to initialize the installation.

+## Documentation

+The `documentation` folder contains the public documentation associated with this repository.

 ## References